AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 AMCAS, AACOMAS, and TMDSAS all require personal statements, but there are a few small differences.

-If you plan on applying to medical schools both in Texas and outside of it, ensure your personal statement is 5000 characters or less to meet the character limits of both applications.
+If you plan on applying to medical schools both in Texas and outside of it, ensure your personal statement is 5,000 characters or fewer to meet the character limits of both applications.

-Even though the length of the AACOMAS personal statement is the same, the question you need to answer is slightly different.
+Although the AACOMAS personal statement is the same length, the question you need to answer is slightly different.
 You are asked a more specific question: why do you want to study osteopathic medicine?
 If you already have an AMCAS personal statement prepared, ensure you make the appropriate adjustments to focus on why you want to become a DO specifically.

 The letters of recommendation requirements for all three application services are quite similar.
-The letters can be submitted through the respective services or through an alternative service like Interfolio if you are applying to schools across the board.
+The letters can be submitted through the respective services or through an alternative service, such as Interfolio, if you are applying to schools across the board.
 With Interfolio, you only need your letter writers to upload once, even if you are using multiple application services.

-The number of letters varies from school to school more than it does from one application service to the next.
+The number of letters varies more from school to school than from one application service to the next.
 No matter which application process you’re applying through, it’s important to find out how many letters of recommendation are required for each individual school.
 For the most part, you will be covered if you acquire 4-5 strong letters of recommendation across science, non-science, and extracurriculars.
-If you are applying solely to Texan medical schools, you only need 3-4.
+If you are applying solely to Texas medical schools, you only need 3-4.

 AMCAS Letters of Recommendation